Rutland House: Rutland House, Knightsbridge

 This was built for John Manners, 3rd Duke of Rutland.
 It enjoyed at first a rectangular plot of 6 acres in Knightsbridge London, however by its destruction had sold off the north-east quarter for two large houses, one of which, Kent House, likely already served as a subsidiary.

 The house stood from the mid 18th century until it was demolished in 1836.

 Rutland House, Park Place, St James's

 The third Rutland House was built in 1734 by the architect James Gibbs for the dowager Duchess of Norfolk (born Maria Shireburn).
-Originally her home at 16 Arlington Street, the house was renamed in 1816 when it was bought by John, the fifth Duke of Rutland.
+Originally her home at 16 Arlington Street, the house was renamed in 1816 when it was bought by John Manners, 5th Duke of Rutland.

 The building was extensively rebuilt after a fire in 1902, but retains many of the original features and is the only surviving London townhouse by Gibbs.